skilldevai/ae-capstone/labs.md

 ../scripts/prepare_hf_spaces.sh .
 ```

 This should copy necessary files over that are needed for the deployment.
 It also sets up a README file with some needed values.
+It will also print out a reminder about making sure the HF_TOKEN secret is setup.
+Ignore that as long as you have it setup.

 <br><br>